surajmanjhi01/BookRide/README.md

 - Backend: Node.js + Express app with MongoDB and Socket.IO

 The system supports:

-- User registration and login
+- User registration and login,
 - Captain registration and login
 - Captain online/offline status management
 - User ride requests with pickup and destination